circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Introduction

 This tutorial will teach you important concepts about using CircleCI.
-We recommend it to all CircleCI users whether you are new to the platform or if you have experience using CircleCI 1.0.
+We recommend it to all CircleCI users whether you are new to the platform or have experience using CircleCI 1.0.

-You will learn how to build, test and deploy and application using CircleCI.
+You will learn how to build, test and deploy an application using CircleCI.
 The application is a working web application and will be **relevant to you no matter what language or stack you are using**.

 **Note: CircleCI 2.0 does not currently support build iOS and Android applications.
 Mobile developers should check our documentation for [mobile on 1.0](https://circleci.com/docs/1.0/mobile/).

 ## The Demo App - 'Circulate'

 'Circulate' is a 'social blogging' web application similar to Twitter.
 Users can create accounts, make posts, follow users and comment on posts.
-You can *circulate* your thoughts and ideas :-) Here's a screen-shot of it in use:
+You can *circulate* your thoughts and ideas :-) Here's a screenshot of it in use:

 ![]({{ site.baseurl }}/assets/img/docs/walkthrough0.png)

-The source for the application is here: [cci-demo-walkthrough](https://github.com/circleci/cci-demo-walkthrough)
+The source for the application is here: [cci-demo-walkthrough](https://github.com/circleci/cci-demo-walkthrough).

 **Original Author Credit:** This is based on Miguel Grinberg's excellent [Flasky](https://github.com/miguelgrinberg/flasky) application.

 The application uses Python and Flask for the back-end.
-The concepts for building on CircleCI are the same for Ruby / Rails, JavaScript and Node, and other stacks - so please stay with us, even if you don't use Python.
+The concepts for building on CircleCI are the same for Ruby / Rails, JavaScript and Node, and other stacks -- so please stay with us, even if you don't use Python.

-PostgreSQL is used for the database - you'll learn how to run tests on CircleCI with this.
-If you're using MySQL or another database the concepts are similar.
+PostgreSQL is used for the database -- you'll learn how to run tests on CircleCI with this.
+If you're using MySQL or another database, the concepts are similar.

 You'll learn how to run unit tests and integration tests with Selenium and Chrome in the CircleCI environment.

-Finally we'll deploy the application to Heroku and discuss other deployment options.
+Finally, we'll deploy the application to Heroku and discuss other deployment options.

-## Upload Your Project to GitHub or BitbBucket
+## Upload Your Project to GitHub or BitBucket

 To use CircleCI your code must be available on GitHub or BitBucket.
 You can use private or public repositories.